aiven/aiven-docs/docs/products/flink/howto/connect-kafka.md

 ## Create Apache Flink® table with Aiven Console

-To create a Apache Flink® table based on an Aiven for Apache Kafka® topic via the [Aiven Console](https://console.aiven.io/):
+To create an Apache Flink® table based on an Aiven for Apache Kafka® topic via the [Aiven Console](https://console.aiven.io/):

 1. In the Aiven for Apache Flink service page, select **Application** from the left sidebar.

-2. Create a new application or select an existing one with Aiven for Apache Kafka integration.
+2. Create an application or select an existing one with Aiven for Apache Kafka integration.

     :::note
-    If editing an existing application, create a new version to make changes to the source or sink tables.
+    If editing an existing application, create a version to make changes to the source or sink tables.
     :::